 Here’s the three corrections I would like to make to what they say in the video.
 Hindsight is 20/20, and they still did a better job in 5 minutes than I would!

 - He calls it the “Titan HD”.
-This is the T-2, and the only “HD” was the T-3 HD.
+This is the T-2, and the only “HD” was the T-3 HD, although some places like Amazon mistakenly call the T-2 the HD also.

 - They suggest the hole spacing on the uprights is 1″.
 Nope.
 They’re probably measuring the piece of steel between the edges of the holes.
 The way you measure is on center.
 Bottom line, the hole spacing is 2″.
 And that’s ok.
 That’s standard.